-- c) In a tie between three (3) teams, the following shall apply: - i) If three (3) teams have the same number of wins, then the team having played fewer total matches (singles & mixed doubles) will be eliminated and the winner of the head-to-head matchup between the two remaining teams advance, if still tied then, - Comment: 11-1 win-loss beats 11-0 win-loss.
-A 5-7 win-loss beats 5-0 record - ii) The team with the most match wins (singles & doubles), if still tied then, - iii) The team with the highest percentage of matches won, if still tied then, - iv) The team that has the highest percentage of sets won, if still tied then, - v) The team with the highest percentage of games won, - d) If ii), iii), iv) or v) produce one superior team (first place), then the tie is broken, or - e) If ii), iii), iv) or v) produce one inferior team then that team is eliminated and the winner of the match between the two (2) remaining teams is the winner of the group.
+- c) In a tie between three (3) teams, the following shall apply: - i) If three (3) teams have the same number of wins, then the team having played fewer total matches (singles & mixed doubles) will be eliminated and the winner of the head-to-head matchup between the two remaining teams advance, if still tied then, - Comment: 5-1 win-loss beats 5-0 win-loss. - ii) The team with the most match wins (singles & doubles), if still tied then, - iii) The team with the highest percentage of matches won, if still tied then, - iv) The team that has the highest percentage of sets won, if still tied then, - v) The team with the highest percentage of games won, - d) If ii), iii), iv) or v) produce one superior team (first place), then the tie is broken, or - e) If ii), iii), iv) or v) produce one inferior team then that team is eliminated and the winner of the match between the two (2) remaining teams is the winner of the group.